Unimodular random one-ended planar graphs are sofic: Abstract

 \section{Abstract}

-We prove that if a unimodular random graph is almost surely planar and has finite expected degree, then it is sofic, that is, there is a sequence of finite graphs that converges to it in the local weak sense.
-First we prove that every unimodular random graph has a unimodular decomposition into finite or 1-ended subgraphs, connected by finite sets of edges in a tree-like fashion.
-This reduces the problem of soficity to the one-ended case.
-Then we show that every unimodular planar graph has a unimodular combinatorial embedding in the plane.
-The one-ended case then follows by a theorem of Angel, Hutchcroft, Nachmias and Ray \cite{AHNR}, who showed that every {\it simply connected} unimodular random planar {\it map} of finite expected degree is sofic.
-Our unimodular embedding also implies that all the dichotomy results of \cite{AHNR} about unimodular maps extend to unimodular planar graphs.
+We prove that if a unimodular random graph is almost surely planar and has finite expected degree, then it has a combinatorial embedding into the plane which is also unimodular.
+This implies the claim in the title immediately by a theorem of Angel, Hutchcroft, Nachmias and Ray \cite{AHNR}.
+Our unimodular embedding also implies that all the dichotomy results of \cite{AHNR} about unimodular maps extend in the one-ended case to unimodular random planar graphs.